changetocoding/CSharpJames/Lesson15-BigOAndNulls.md

 # Efficency
 - write code first.
 Then refactor for readabilty.
 And if can a bit of efficency
-- Only try to make code more efficent in interviews and when running
+- Only try to make code more efficent in interviews and when running really slowly
+- When running slowly add timers to work out slow bits.
+Then optimise that